TimBrrll/GNN_Variants_thesis/README.md

 ```

 ## Running Kernel Baselines
-In order to run the kernelp baselines, please navigate to the folder that contains all auxiliary methods in order to run the kernel baselines by executing
+In order to run the kernelp baselines, please navigate to the folder that contains all auxiliary methods and execute
 ```console
 cd code/main_methods/kernel_models
 ```